Director | 907-786-6353 | email@example.com

 Research Technician | 907-786-6359 | email@example.com

-Bonnie Bernard received a B.S. in Biology with a focus in Plant Biology from Centenary College of Louisiana.
+Bonnie Bernard received a B.S. in Biology with a focus in Plant Biology from Centenary College.
 She currently works for the botany and ecology programs.
-Her primary research interests are plant evolutionary ecology and rare ecosystems, but her research background also includes plant systematics and rare plant biology.
-When not talking to plants, she also enjoys backpacking, climbing, backcountry Nordic skiing, and laughing.
+Her primary interests include plant community ecology and rare ecosystems, but her research background also includes plant systematics and rare plant biology.
+When not talking to plants, she also enjoys backpacking, cycling, backcountry Nordic skiing, and looking at cool rocks.

 Research Technician | 907-786-6359 | firstname.lastname@example.org